Dreaming381/Latios-Framework-Documentation/Contributing.md

 When a member of the community contributes a large feature, it may not always be possible or practical for someone else to fix any bugs related to that feature.
-For this reason, large features contributed by the community are often marked as experimental.
-Bugs in experimental features may not be fixed in a patch release.
+For this reason, large features contributed by the community are often marked as “experimental” or “addons”.
+Bugs in such features may not be fixed in regular patch releases.

 With that said, very seldom do people get designs right the first time.
 Much of the Latios Framework comes from analyzing previous designs and finding ways to do things better.
 Even if your big feature is experimental, it is still valuable and will help the community learn and grow and eventually do something amazing!

+## Consider Open Projects

+[Free Parking](https://github.com/Dreaming381/Free-Parking) is an open project designed as an experimental playground for framework developers, users, teachers, learners, experimenters, prototypers, tech demo-ers, open-source enthusiasts, and much more!
+There, you’ll be able to collaborate quickly with other developers to help land the features you desire as fast as possible.

+For something that is a little less formalized, there is also the Hack-Labs repository, which is intended to be a contributors-only repository for various developments.

 ## My Own Workflow